rabble-rouser/Healthspek-WebSpeks/README.md

 - Javascript: `hspek.close('home.html');`

+## Working with Member-Specific Data

+When your Web Spek is loaded via its URL, two parameters will be passed via the URL query string:

+1. `accessCode` - This is a session identifier that is necessary when communicating directly with the ChartNow API.
+This session identifier is only guaranteed to be valid during the user's current session.
+2. `individualID` - This is a unique member ID that can be used to store information specific to the current member.
+This ID will always refer to the same member and will never change.

 ## Web Spek Style Guide

 Load this CSS in your Spek HTML page to use our CSS styles: